Rice Owls baseball: The Wayne Graham Era (1992–2018)

 The modern era of Rice baseball began in 1992, when Wayne Graham, who had previously led San Jacinto College to five junior college championships, became head coach.
 Graham has coached 27 different players to All-America honors.
-In 1995, Rice finally broke through to make the first NCAA Tournament appearance in school history--the first of 20 consecutive tournament appearances, including seven College World Series.
+In 1995, Rice finally broke through to make the first NCAA tournament appearance in school history—the first of 20 consecutive tournament appearances, including seven College World Series.

-A year later, Rice won the 1996 Southwest Conference baseball tournament, the final SWC Tournament.
+A year later, Rice won the 1996 Southwest Conference baseball tournament, the final SWC tournament.
 It would be the first of 19 consecutive regular-season or tournament titles in three different conferences.

-Recently, Baseball America ranked Rice as the best baseball program in a nine-year survey of all 293 Division I programs since 1999.
+In 2008, Baseball America ranked Rice as the best baseball program in a nine-year survey of all 293 Division I programs since 1999.
 Data cited in the survey included Rice's five College World Series appearances and 2003 championship, its 35 major-league draft picks, and its 15 All-America selections over that span.
 Graham whose 953 victories over 21 seasons make him both the winningest and longest-tenured coach in Rice history.